eclipse-che/che-operator/README.md

 Role(or cluster role) bindings we are using to bind roles(or cluster roles) to the che-operator service account.

 che-operator roles and cluster roles yaml definition located in the `deploy` folder.
 For example `role.yaml`.
-When you need to provide access to new Kubernetes api part for che-operator, you need include to this file such information like:
+When you need to provide access to the new Kubernetes API part for che-operator, you need include to this file such information like:

   - api group